The 5 Best Jandals (Jesus Sandals) for 2017

 The height difference is barely noticeable as all of these jandals are nearly identical.

-Also, Hawaii Moses makes their jandals a nice ‘curve’ (from front to back) that cradled our feet nicely.
-Notice in the pic above how the toe portion curves up.
+Additionally, these jandals have a nice ‘curve’ (from front to back) that cradled our feet nicely.
+Notice in the picture the toe portion curves up.

 One thing we noticed about these jandals are the lack of ‘deeper’ grooves in the heel.